afimb/chouette/README.md

 ## Installation

+Rerequisite :
-Rerequisite : [chouette2](https://github.com/afimb/chouette2) must be installed before chouette_iev
+* if chouette_iev is to be used by [chouette2](https://github.com/afimb/chouette2), this server must be installed before chouette_iev

 On debian, chouette can also be installed as a package : see [debian packages](http://packages.chouette.cityway.fr/debian/chouette)